Julian Assange Alleged For Data BreachApril 12, 2019 |Cyber Security

-Yesterday, the news broadcasted last day that Julian Assange, a co-founder of WikiLeaks incarcerated in London for Data breach.
+Yesterday, the news broadcasted the last day that Julian Assange, a co-founder of WikiLeaks incarcerated in London for Data breach.
 He sought refuge at the Ecuadorian Embassy for seven years and arrested on Thursday Morning and confronted extradition to the United States.
 His extradition has directly raised a question on cybersecurity.

-The U.K. Metropolitan Police upheld that Assange taken into the custody at the embassy by officers after the Ecuadorian government withdrew asylum for the Australian national.
+The U.K. Metropolitan Police upheld that Assange was taken into custody at the embassy by officers after the Ecuadorian government withdrew asylum for the Australian national.
 To clarify, the police answered the question, asked by the media.
 They said Assange arrested by London police station and later presented before Westminster Magistrates’ Court ASAP.
 Further, they contributed to acknowledge people that, Westminster Magistrates’ Court issued the warrant in June 2012.
 And he failed to surrender to a court by the due date.

 Allegations by Swedish Government

 According to the Associated Press report, his attorney informed that the 47-year-old co-founder of WikiLeaks detained on a U.S. extradition.
 The allegations on him were breaching U.K. bail conditions.
 A familiar Source apprised NBC News about the US agenda to handcuff Julian Assange’s from the UK.
 He was indicted for the conspiracy to commit computer hacking.
 In 2012, Assange sought asylum in London.
 He was in the embassy and denied to show up for the indictment when Sweden summoned him over a sexual assault case.
 It was two years prior, the Swedish government ordered him and issued a warrant in connection with allegations of sexual assault and rape from two women.